SixLabors/docs/articles/imagesharp.web/imagecaches.md

 ### PhysicalFileSystemCache

-The @"SixLabors.ImageSharp.Web.Caching.PhysicalFileSystemCache" stores processed image files in the [web root](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-3.1&tabs=macos#web-root) folder.
+The @"SixLabors.ImageSharp.Web.Caching.PhysicalFileSystemCache", by default, stores processed image files in the [web root](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-3.1&tabs=macos#web-root) folder.
 This is the default cache installed when configuring the middleware.

 Images are cached in separate folders based upon a hash of the request URL. this allows the caching of millions of image files without slowing down the file system.